 The prescribing doctor may be liable if they failed to provide adequate instructions or warn you about the drug’s potentially dangerous side effects.

 The hospital or clinic where you were treated may be liable for their part in providing the product.

 Finally, the pharmacy that filled the prescription is the final link in the chain.
 If your pharmacist improperly consulted you about the defective medication, they may also be held liable.

 Injured Consumers Have the Right to a Product Liability Claim

 Defective drugs and medical devices are still available for consumer purchase and use.
 Pharmaceutical companies are in the business of profits.
 They invest in medical research and development with the expectation of a financial return.

 Unfortunately, when pharmaceutical products harm their users, it’s the consumer who ends up bearing the costs of injuries.

 If you’ve suffered damages from a medication or medical device in South Carolina, it’s your right to file a product liability claim.
 Product liability refers to the responsibility that manufacturers, distributors, and/or retailers of medications owe their consumers.
-This includes the responsibility to reasonably anticipate potential risks associated with their products, to eliminate or provide adequate warnings for those foreseeable risks, and to deliver products that are free from defect.
+This includes the responsibility to reasonably anticipate potential risks associated with their products, to eliminate or provide adequate warnings for those foreseeable risks, and to deliver products that are free from defects.

 Ultimately, this process isn’t foolproof.
 It’s impossible to anticipate every potential danger that might be associated with a medication or medical device.
 In fact, most product liability claims are related to medication and medical devices.